nordic-institute/X-Road/ansible/README.md

 - `database_host` - URL or the database server including the port e.g. `127.0.0.1:5432`.
 When using remote database also set `database_admin_password`.
 When using local database leave it empty.
 - `database_admin_password` - Password of the `postgres` user.
 When using remote database, this value needs to be set.
 Otherwise leave it empty.
+- `mask_local_postgresql` - When using remote database, it is usually feasible to mask the local PostgreSQL database so it won't run in vein.
+However, in some edge cases this is not necessary and this variable can be set to false.

 Other properties in `vars_files/ss_database` determine the usernames and passwords that X-Road uses in connections.